hpc/charliecloud/doc-src/test.rst

 variable :code:`CH_TEST_SCOPE`.
 The valid values are:

 :code:`quick`
   This tests the most important subset of Charliecloud functionality.
-Even with a cold Docker cache, :code:`make test` should finish under 60 seconds.
+With a hot Docker cache, :code:`make test` should finish in under 30 seconds.
 It's handy for development.

+  **Note:** The :code:`quick` scope uses the results of a prior successful completion of the :code:`standard` scope.

 :code:`standard`
   This adds testing of the remaining Charliecloud functionality and a